lweileeds/hyperbola_recognition/README.md

-% This repository presents the c3_algorithm for detecting and fitting hypobolae
-% from Ground Penetrating Radar (GPR) B-scan images.
+This repository presents the c3_algorithm for detecting and fitting hypobolae from Ground Penetrating Radar (GPR) B-scan images.

-% All functions are provided in the /c3_algorithms folder.
-% Other functions used in the Matlab toolboxes include:
+-- The /c3_algorithms folder contains all core functions, with c3_hyperbola_fitting() as the main interface.
+-- The run_example.m file demonstrates how to use the code, along with five testing GPR images

-% -- Curve Fitting Toolbox: smooth()
+-- The following two Matlab toolboxes are required in the main code, including -- Curve Fitting Toolbox: smooth()
-% -- Image Processing Toolbox: edge()
+-- Image Processing Toolbox: edge()

-% You can launch run_example.m to see how to use the provided code.
+You can launch run_example.m to see how to use the provided code.

-% Please consider citing the following article if you are using this code in your research work:
+Please consider citing the following article if you are using this code in your research work:
-%   "Dou Q, Wei L, Magee D, Cohn A. 2017.
+   "Dou Q, Wei L, Magee D, Cohn A. 2017.
 Real-Time Hyperbola Recognition and Fitting in GPR Data.
 IEEE Transactions on Geoscience and Remote Sensing.
 51-62 55.1"

-% Many thanks

-% Contact us if you have any questions/suggestions:
+Please Contact us if you have any questions/suggestions: a.g.cohn@leeds.ac.uk, q.dou@leeds.ac.uk, l.j.wei@leeds.ac.uk,

-% a.g.cohn@leeds.ac.uk
+Many thanks